How to Sell Your Life Insurance

-- The policyholder typically received 4-8 times more than the cash surrender value of the policy
+- The policyholder typically received four to eight times more than the cash surrender value of the policy.

-- The payouts for life insurance settlements may be as low as 13 percent-21 percent of the death benefit value
+- The payouts for life insurance settlements may be as low as 13 percent to 21 percent of the death benefit value.

 Factors that determine how much you can sell your life insurance policy for include:

 - The death benefit value of the policy